-Traditionally, the timing and amount of water applied to a crop has been scheduled based on balancing water lost to transpiration with rainfall amounts.
-Although this method consistently results in high crop yields, there is the potential to decrease irrigation amounts, while maintaining high yield, using plant-based indicators of water deficit to trigger irrigation.
+Typical approaches to irrigation scheduling include calendar-based methods, sensor-based methods and rainfallbudget approaches.
+Although these methods can result in high crop yields, there is the potential to decrease irrigation amounts, while maintaining high yield, using plant-based indicators of water deficit to trigger irrigation.
 Direct indicators of plant water status, such as leaf water potential have been used to schedule irrigation in some tree crops; however research on cotton is sparse.
-To this end, cotton grown in Southern Georgia over two years was irrigated according to the University of Georgia's checkbook recommendation, as well as by three distinct irrigation thresholds based on $\Psi PD$ (-0.5, -0.7, -0.9 MPa).
+To this end, cotton grown in Southern Georgia over two years was irrigated according to the University of Georgia's checkbook recommendation, as well as by three distinct irrigation thresholds based on $\Psi$ PD (-0.5, -0.7, -0.9 MPa).
 Our results suggest that: 1) using $\Psi{PD}$ as a means of scheduling irrigation decreased water usage 7 to 9% (-0.5 MPa threshold) to 21 to 31% (-0.9 MPa threshold) relative to the Checkbook for the 2013 and 2014 growing season, respectively.
-2) current irrigation practices may potentially be modified to allow for greater water savings, without incurring yield losses.
+2) Current irrigation practices may potentially be modified to allow for greater water savings, without incurring yield losses.